anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I'll prepare and someday my chance will come.
+Quote: Friends are the siblings God never gave us.

-By: Abraham Lincoln
+By: Mencius